backups-obsidian/backup-obsidian/main/100 study-notes/102 AWS DVA/CloudFormation.md

 ## How CloudFormation works
 - *Templates* have to be **uploaded in S3** and then *referenced* in CloudFormation

+> [!note] CloudFormation references a template from Amazon S3, no matter what. *If you upload the template from the AWS console, it gets uploaded to Amazon S3* behind the scenes, and CloudFormation references that template from there.

 - *Template* is the **yml file**.
 - To update a template, we **can't edit previous ones** we have to *re upload a new version* of the template to AWS.
 	- CloudFormation will figure out the changes between the old and the new template and make the required changes to the infrastructure.